 Under the support of the path represented by $\hat{B}$, we call $\lambda$ the \textit{congestion} of the edge represented by $\hat{A}$, and $k$ is its \textit{dilation}.
 A more concise statement of the lemma is that $\sigma(\hat{A}, \hat{B})$ is bounded above by the product of the congestion and dilation.
 We use the this lemma to prove an upper bound on the maximum eigenvalue of a block Laplacian with an MST preconditioner.
 The following proofs make use of the fact that

-\begin{theorem} Let $G = (V, E, w)$ be a matrix-weighted graph with MST $T$ weighted by minimum eigenvalues.
+\begin{theorem} Let $G = (V, E, w)$ be a matrix-weighted graph and $T$ its MST weighted by minimum eigenvalues.
 Let $L_G$ and $L_T$ be their block Laplacians and let $\kappa$ be the maximum condition number of all the edge weights in $G$.
 Then

 \end{theorem}

 \begin{proof} For every edge $e = (u, v)$, let $p(e)$ be the path in $T$ from $u$ to $v$ that uses at least $1/m$ fraction of each edge weight.
 We can write

 where $L_e$ and $L_{p(e)}$ are the block Laplacians of the edges and paths respectively.
 By Lemma \ref{maxsupp},